 Swimming Pool Accidents & Drowning

 A day at the local pool should not translate into an evening at the nearest emergency room.
 Unfortunately, this is an all too common occurrence throughout Northern California.
-Poorly maintained pools, inadequately trained lifeguards and negligent supervisors account for a vast majority of the nearly 5,000 pool related accidents that occur in this country each year.
+Poorly maintained pools, inadequately trained lifeguards and negligent supervisors account for a vast majority of the nearly 5,000 pool-related accidents that occur in this country each year.

 Swimming Pool Accidents in Sacramento

 If you have been injured in a swimming pool accident or lost a loved one due to the negligent behavior of a pool owner, you may be able to take legal action.
-Call the personal injury team at the Demas Law Group, P.C., today to schedule a free case consultation.
+Call the premises liability team at the Demas Law Group, P.C., today to schedule a free case consultation.
 For over twenty years we have been providing superior legal counsel to victims of personal injury throughout the greater Sacramento area.
 Depending on the damages you have suffered and the circumstance surrounding your pool-related accident, you may be entitled to compensation for some of the following:

 - Emergency medical care